Paguera Travel Guide

 Paguera features El Bulevar Street, which is a long stretch of shops behind the pedestrian promenade where holidaymakers and shoppers can splurge on designer clothes, jewellery, leather goods and other Spanish holiday souvenirs.
 Be sure to explore the boutiques and smaller shops in the side streets along El Bulevar.
 There is also a lovely market at nearby Andraitx on Wednesday mornings that is worth exploring.

 There are plenty of activities in Paguera to amuse those holidaymakers tired of lazing by the pool or on the beach.
-Watersports are on offer, as well as a small water park, plenty of nearby golf courses, and excellent walking and hiking.
-An interesting short boat trip is to the Dragonera Natural Park on the small Dragonera Island.
+Water sports are on offer, as well as a small water park, plenty of nearby golf courses, and excellent walking and hiking.
+An interesting short boat trip to the Dragonera Natural Park on the small Dragonera Island can be arranged.
 The conservation area has a small museum, as well as Roman ruins.
 Glass-bottomed boat trips are also popular.

-Paguera can get highly congested and parking space is at a premium.
+Paguera can get highly congested and parking space is limited.
 Many of the hotels are up on the hills behind the town centre, which can pose a problem for those with disabilities, the elderly and parents with pushchairs.